MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

 ms.custom: seo-marvel-mar2020
 ---

-# Add, change, or remove an emergency location for your organization
+# Manage emergency locations for your organization

 Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose&mdash;Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, or Direct Routing&mdash;emergency locations can be associated with a phone number.

 However, depending on your PSTN connectivity option, how you manage emergency locations and location requirements may vary.
 For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

 This article describes how to add, change, or remove an emergency location for your organization.

 This article applies to Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, and Direct Routing.